ndiego/genesis-columns-advanced/readme.txt

 = 1.1.0 =
 * Added class attributes to all shortcodes
-* Added the column container utility shortcode
+* Added the columns container utility shortcode

 = 1.0.4 =
 * Updated readme